Gastroschisis is a birth defect in which an infant's intestines are outside of the body because of a hole in the abdominal wall.

 The increased pressure from the misplaced abdominal contents can decrease blood flow to the intestines and kidneys.
 It can also make it difficult for the baby to expand the lungs, leading to breathing problems.

-Another complication is bowel death necrosis.
+Another possible complication is bowel death necrosis.
 This occurs when intestinal tissue dies due to low blood flow or infection.
+This risk may be reduced in babies who receive breast milk rather than formula.

 This condition is apparent at birth and will be detected in the hospital at delivery if it has not already been seen on routine fetal ultrasound exams during pregnancy.
 If you have given birth at home and your baby appears to have this defect, call the local emergency number (such as 911) right away.